 And all along, estimating helped the children think about the reasonableness of their answers.

-Tracey Fisher was a participant of the program in 2008-2009 and tried out a similar activity.
+Tracey Fisher was another participant of the program and tried out a similar activity.
 With her prekindergarten class at Peirce Elementary, she combined an estimation exercise with a data display to help children order and compare amounts.

 For the activity, Ms. Fisher provided a clear jar with a small set of manipulatives inside, in this case bunnies.
 She put up a chart with three possible amounts, only one of which was correct.
 Children placed their name card in the column with the amount they think was in the jar.
 By constraining the number choices, Ms. Fisher helped children focus on reasonable estimates and encourage strategic comparison and logical thinking.
 If it seemed like more than 4, it had to be either 6 or 10.